Crystaluani/store-sales-time-series-forecasting-/README.md

 - `test.csv`: Sales data for testing.
 - `sample_submission.csv`: Submission format for predictions.

+## Visual Details
+- I created a combined csv file 'visualization_data' to create a more detailed visual using tableau.

 ## Tools & Libraries
 The following tools and libraries were used:
 - **Python**: Data analysis and modeling